 Welcome to Pahela Boishakh Bangla Happy New Year History.
-Bangla Happy New Year Paola Baishakh or Pahela Boishakh (the first month of Bengali calendar) was the first day of Bangla calendar and that is Bangla New Year.
+Bangla Happy New Year Paola Baishakh or Pahela Boishakh (the first month of the Bengali calendar) was the first day of the Bangla calendar and that is Bangla New Year.
 The day celebrates with a unique festival as the Happy New Year in Bangladesh and West Bengal of India.
 Bengalis being in Tripura engage in this celebration.
 It is a universal festivity of all Bengalis.
 All the Bengali people from all parts of the world enjoy a new year on this day, trying to forget, all sorrow and misery in the past year.

 Everyone wishes that the new year is bright and happy.
 Different levels of businesspeople welcome this as a chance to start a new industry.
-According to this Gregorian calendar, April 13 or April 15, Pahela Boishakh celebrates.
+According to this Gregorian calendar, on April 13 or April 15, Pahela Boishakh celebrates.
 There is a similarity in this regard in any modern or ancient calendar.

 Every year on 14th April this festival is celebrated in Bangladesh.
 According to the modern calendar set by the Bengali Academy, this day has been specified.
 On this day, all government and non-government organizations in Bangladesh and West Bengal close.

 The primary difference between Hijri and Christianity with the Bengali calendar.
 It is the year moon and the Christian year of the clock.
 It is the new date of the year that begins in the evening.
 The English day starts at midnight.
 The first day of Baishakh inaugurates from noon, starting at sunrise, there are many disagreements about it; Traditionally, from the morning to the Bangla day counting.
 The Bangla Academy from 1 Baisakh of 1402 canceled this rule and started counting day at 12.00 to keep it in line with international norms.
 The regulations introduced.